Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-In the following theorem, we recollect a deep result of set-valued analysis which provides the existence of measurable selections for measurable multifunctions with closed nonempty images in complete separable metric spaces.
+In the following theorem, we recollect a deep result of set-valued analysis which provides the existence of measurable selections for measurable multifunctions whose images are closed subsets of a complete separable metric space.